Hyundai Santa Fe: South Korea

 The South Korean market Santa Fe was available with a 2.0-litre turbocharged petrol engine producing 235–238 PS, and two diesel engines which are 2.0-litre and 2.2-litre respectively.
 In December 2021, the model gained an optional 6-seat model with captain seats for the second row.

+Thailand

+The fourth-generation Santa Fe was launched in Thailand on 29 November 2023 at Thailand International Motor Expo 2023.
+Imported from Malaysia, trim levels offered is Exclusive with the 1.6 L Smartstream G 1.6 T-GDi hybrid powertrain.

 Vietnam

 The facelifted Santa Fe was introduced in Vietnam on 17 May 2021.
-It is offered in three trim levels: the entry-level Standard, the mid-grade Special and the top-spec Premium.
+It is offered in three trim levels: the entry-level Standard, the mid-trim Special and the top-spec Premium.
 It uses the Smartstream G 2.5-litre petrol engine paired with 6-speed automatic, and the Smartstream D 2.2-litre diesel engine paired with 8-speed Dual-clutch transmission.